artemislong/2PIR_resolution_enhancement_CNN_GAN/README.md

 Processes 3D image stacks, creating depth-based patches suitable for 3D models.
 Performs depth normalization and evaluates impact of different strategies.

 ---
+## 📈 Evaluation Script
+The Train_eval.ipynb notebook loads a saved model and runs testing, evaluating performance using PSNR for reconstruction accuracy and SSIM for structural similarity to the target domain.

+---
 ![image](https://github.com/user-attachments/assets/cb2a1984-322d-4b45-9fe8-466163118310)

+---
+🙏 Acknowledgments
+Special thanks to Professor Irene Georgakoudi for her mentorship and the opportunity to be involved in this research and be part of ODDET lab team.
+Sincere gratitude to Dr. Nilay Vora for his invaluable support, training, and guidance, making this journey both enriching and memoriable.

+---

+### 👥 Authors (of the overall research project):
+- **Tien Long Dinh**¹*, **Christopher M. Polleys**¹, **Nilay Vora**¹, **Hong-Thao Thieu**², **Elizabeth Genega**³, and **Irene Georgakoudi**¹⁴
+  - ¹ Department of Biomedical Engineering, Tufts University, Medford, MA, USA
+  - ² Department of Obstetrics and Gynecology, Tufts Medical Center, Boston, MA, USA
+  - ³ Department of Pathology and Laboratory Medicine, Tufts Medical Center, Boston, MA, USA
+  - ⁴ Cell, Developmental, and Molecular Biology Program, Tufts University, Boston, MA, USA
 ---

 ### 📄 250-Word Abstract: